MInesBarbosaa/HTML-Aulas/README.md

 A basic website HTML/CSS starter.
 <br />

-← `index.html`: This is the main HTML page for the site.
+← `index.html`: This is the main HTML page of the site.

 <br />